orkes-io/docs/docs/reference-docs/dynamic-task.md

 ## Examples

-Suppose in a workflow, we have to take decision to ship the courier, but the decision is made during execution:
+Suppose in a workflow, we have to make the decision to ship the courier, but the decision is made during execution:

 ```json
 {